 I am an experienced Integrative Counsellor, and a Registered Member of the British Association for Counselling and Psychotherapy (MBACP), and abide by its Ethical Framework and Code of Conduct.

 I am passionate about offering clients a good experience of coming for counselling, just as I would expect for myself.

-As an Integrative Counsellor, I will work with you on an individual basis, ensuring I listen to what you want, and fit my approach to you the person.
+As an Integrative Counsellor, I will work with you on an individual basis, ensuring I listen to what you wish to talk about, and fit my approach to your needs.
 We are all different after all, and no two people will have exactly the same outlook or feelings about a particular issue or problem.
-In my counselling practice I integrate aspects of different theoretical models, Person Centred, Brief Solution Focused and Psychodynamic, as well as elements of Mindfulness and Transactional Analysis as appropriate.
+In my counselling practice I integrate aspects of different theoretical models, including Person Centred Therapy and Brief Solution Focused Therapy, as well as elements of Mindfulness and Transactional Analysis as appropriate.

-I also enjoy thinking about creative ways of engaging with my clients, for example, using objects to explore feelings or issues that are difficult to talk about, or maybe artwork or music to uncover thoughts and feelings.
+I might also think about creative ways of engaging with my clients, for example, using objects to explore feelings or issues that are difficult to talk about, or maybe artwork or music to uncover thoughts and feelings.
 That said, nothing is expected or forced on anyone; it is all a matter of personal choice.

-Counselling can offer you insight into your own challenges, and greater clarity about how you might make positive changes in your life.
+Counselling can offer you different insights into your challenges, and greater clarity about how you might make positive changes in your life.
 It may also help you to feel more confident and happy with yourself, your life and relationships.

 “As soon as you trust yourself, you will know how to live” (Goethe)

 I am an experienced qualified Integrative Counsellor, holding a First Class Honours Degree in Counselling, in addition to a Post Graduate Diploma in Counselling.